bclindner/todoapp/README.md

 ```

 The project's dependencies are managed through Maven - install them here, or
-through your IDE if it has support:
+through your IDE if it has support.
+Keep in mind this step is entirely
+optional, this will occur as part of any attempt to compile the app as well:

 ```
 ./mvnw dependency:resolve